blahblahradio/Datathon-2024-From-Bystander-To-Hero/README.md

-﻿# MDA-Project: Noise in Leuven
+﻿# DATATHON-2024: From Bystander to Hero

 ## Main Files and Folders Description:
 - *create_venv.ps1*              : PowerShell script to create a virtual environment using the requirements.txt file